josemarquezjaramillo/crypto-rl-portfolio/documentation/PROJECT_SPECIFICATION.md

 *Device Handling*:
 The implementation properly handles CPU/GPU device placement via `.to(device)` methods on both StateEncoder and QNetwork.
 Tensors are moved to the appropriate device during encoding and training.

+*Double DQN Variant*:

+Standard DQN tends to overestimate Q-values because the same network both selects and evaluates actions in the Bellman target: $Q_{target} = r + \gamma \max_{a'} Q_{target}(s', a')$.
+This maximization bias accumulates over training, potentially leading to suboptimal policies.
+Double DQN (DDQN), introduced by van Hasselt et al. (2015), addresses this by decoupling action selection from action evaluation [vanhasselt2015ddqn].

+In our implementation, DDQN is enabled via the `use_double_dqn` configuration flag.
+When active, the TD target computation changes: the online Q-network selects the best action for the next state ($a^* = \arg\max_{a'} Q_{online}(s', a')$), while the target network evaluates that action ($Q_{target}(s', a^*)$).
+This decoupling reduces overestimation because the target network's Q-values are not used for action selection, breaking the positive feedback loop that inflates values in standard DQN.

+The DDQN variant was trained separately from standard DQN, producing an independent checkpoint at `checkpoints/ddqn_production/best`.
+Both variants share the same architecture (StateEncoder, QNetwork, delta action catalog) and training infrastructure, differing only in the TD target computation.
+During final evaluation, both DQN and DDQN agents are compared against baselines to assess whether the reduced overestimation bias translates to improved portfolio performance.

 *Validation and Empirical Findings* (`agents/dqn/smoke_test.py`):